Region 1 Tournament

 Attention all team managers.

 You, your team and the entire DI Region 1 community are anticipating the Region 1 tournament and the awards ceremony.
 Every team is a winning team and maybe yours is state-bound!
 Please ask your appraisers if they are willing to attend state as an appraiser.
 Many appraisers enjoy the state appraisal experience.
-Please note that 1st place winning teams and state bound 2nd place secondary teams as described by OKC will meet at the end of the awards ceremony at a state-bound teams table to complete important paperwork before leaving the tournament.
+Please note that 1st place winning teams will meet at the end of the awards ceremony at a state-bound teams table to complete important paperwork before leaving the tournament.
 Please be prepared with appraisers names and contact information if your state appraiser will not be the same as your Regional Appraisers.

-Floors: Teams need to bring tennis shoes to wear during the tournament and awards to avoid damage to certain floors at the University.
+Teams need to bring tennis shoes to wear during the tournament and awards to avoid damage to certain floors at the University.
 We realize that many teams will want to wear other shoes for their performances and they can change their shoes for the performance.
-If you are scheduled to be performing on a gym floor (A or E) specifically, please plan to wear tennis shoes.
+If you are scheduled to be performing on a gym floor (Technical or Engineering) specifically, please plan to wear tennis shoes.

 Ohio Kids for Creativity Region 1 (Destination Imagination) reserves the right to ban the use of any substances or objects that may be harmful to any surface on the YSU campus.